SaadNasir-Drago/branch-finder-optimizely/branch-finder/README.md

 ### Key Decisions

-**Client-side data fetching** — All 1,000 branches load on mount via parallel batch requests.
+**Client-side data fetching** — All 1,000 branches load on mount via parallel batch requests (3 concurrent, 100 per batch).
 The Optimizely Graph API has no search capability, so client-side filtering provides instant results without round-trips.
-The dataset is small enough (~100KB) to hold in memory.
+Data is stored in React state (`useBranches` hook) for the session — no persistent cache or database.
+Page refresh triggers re-fetch.

 **Mapbox over Google Maps/Leaflet** — Better WebGL performance with 1,000+ markers, more styling control to match the brand, built-in Directions API, and a generous free tier.